 Hepatitis b pediatric vaccine Side Effects

-Commonly reported side effects of hepatitis b pediatric vaccine include fatigue, pain at injection site, and tenderness at injection site.
-Other side effects include pruritus, fever, dizziness, headache, vertigo, erythema, ecchymoses, inflammation at injection site, swelling at injection site, and induration at injection site.
+Commonly reported side effects of hepatitis b pediatric vaccine include: fatigue, tenderness at injection site, and pain at injection site.
+Other side effects include: pruritus, fever, dizziness, headache, vertigo, induration at injection site, erythema, ecchymoses, inflammation at injection site, and swelling at injection site.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to hepatitis b pediatric vaccine: intramuscular suspension

 Your child should not receive a booster vaccine if he or she had a life-threatening allergic reaction after the first shot.

 Keep track of any and all side effects your child has after receiving this vaccine.
 When the child receives a booster dose, you will need to tell the doctor if the previous shot caused any side effects.

 Becoming infected with hepatitis B is much more dangerous to your child's health than receiving this vaccine.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.

 Get emergency medical help if your child has any of these signs of an allergic reaction: hives; difficulty breathing; swelling of the face, lips, tongue, or throat.